Pre-service Firefighter Education and Training

 Additional Information

-Pre-Service firefighter students are required to provide a current Police Vulnerable Sector Check (PVSC) from a recognized police service before the start of their program.
-Individuals who have been charged or convicted criminally and not pardoned, will have limited participation in volunteer opportunities with local fire services.
+Pre-service firefighter students are required to provide a current police check from a recognized police service before the start of their program.
+Individuals who have been charged or convicted criminally and not pardoned, will have limited participation in volunteer opportunities with local fire services, community organizations, and may have difficulty gaining employment as a firefighter.

 Applicants must have a Standard First Aid and CPR Level C certification prior to beginning the program.
 Students are required to submit a copy of the certificate prior to program start.